 Petr Heber - Scrap Art

-The lower floors of the "Hotel for 2" exhibit artworks by the leading Czech 'scrap art' artist Petr Heber.
-Sculptor, restorer, and creator of unique spatial compositions of iron, stone, and wood Petr Heber was born in 1942 and has been living in Jicin since the age of four.
-He was noticed by the professional public for the first time in the mid-seventies with his work "American still life".
-He managed to obtain a then-rare tin of Coca-Cola, which he broke with his foot, a pack of American cigarettes, and a few butts.
-Using glue he incorporated everything into a framed wall object.
-There was a lot of courage to use objects that were at the time considered a symbol of the despicable capitalist lifestyle.
-Petr Heber since then enlivens in provocative manner things, whose function already ceased to exist, or which had lost their original purpose.
-It can be a broken spoon, pieces of old furniture, various parts of disassembled or damaged technical equipment.
-With extraordinary imagination and passion for the material, the shape and composition and applying a number of combined artistic techniques Petr Heber creates timeless archetypal live works.
-His works are exhibited mainly in the Czech Republic and Germany and are a valued commodity for the European collectors of modern art.
+Petr Heber, sculptor, restorer and creator of unique spatial compositions made of iron, stone and wood, was born in 1942 and has lived in Jičín since he was four years old.
+He first became known to the professional public in the 1970s with his work "American Still Life".
+At that time, he collected a rare Coca-Cola can that he had smashed, an American cigarette box and a few cigarette butts.
+He used glue to incorporate everything into a framed wall object.
+There was a lot of courage in this, using objects that in their time were considered a symbol of the reprehensible capitalist way of life.
+Since then, Petr Heber has been reviving in a provocative way things whose function has ceased or which have long since outlived their original function.
+It can be a broken spoon, pieces of old furniture, various parts of dismantled or damaged technical equipment.
+With extraordinary imagination and a feeling for the material, its shape and composition, he uses many combined techniques to create archetypal and timeless living works.
+His exhibits are exhibited mainly in the Czech Republic and Germany and are prized by European collectors of modern art.

 Tomi Ungerer - Erotic Art